Transgender Male to Female Hormone Therapy What to Expect

 The testicles can also shrink to half their original size.

 Within a few months of Estrogen Hormone Therapy, you should assume that you are irreversibly and permanently sterile.
 Some may maintain a sperm count or have their sperm count return to normal after stopping Estrogen Hormone Therapy, but that is a very rare occurrence.

 If you want to have children through your own sperm, you can speak to us at HEALOR about preserving your sperm before starting this therapy.
 While you are on the hormone treatment and have sex with a woman who can become pregnant, it is a good idea to use birth control.

 Estrogen Hormone Therapy Treatment

-The hormone, estrogen, influences most feminine characteristics.
+The hormone estrogen influences most feminine characteristics.
 It can be given by pill, injection, or skin preparations like patches, sprays, gels, and creams.
 Pills are effective, cheap, and convenient, but if you’re older than 35 or smoke, their safety can be compromised.
 Patches are also safe and effective, but you will need to wear them all the time.
 They can also irritate the skin.
-We generally start Estrogen at dose of 2 mg/day and titrate the dose to achieve the desired results while limiting negative side effects.
+We generally start Estrogen at a dose of 2 mg/day and titrate the dose to achieve the desired results while limiting adverse side effects.